-Yellow Assembly Committee: 1 Bill #:1 In children, BPA exposure causes impaired brain development, attention deficit 40 hyperactivity disorder (ADHD), as well as anxiety and metabolic-related disorders.
-41 42 (ScienceDirect.com) 43 Pregnant women, infants, and young children face the greatest risk from BPA exposure.
-(National Library Of Medicine.)
-44 45 In a new study from Harvard School of Public Health (HSPH), researchers found 46 that participants who drank for a week from polycarbonate bottles, the popular, 47 hard-plastic drinking bottles and baby bottles, showed a two-thirds increase in their 48 urine of the chemical Bisphenol A. (Harvard School of Public Health.)
-49 Exposure to BPA, used in the manufacture of polycarbonate and other plastics, has been shown to interfere with reproductive development in animals and has been 50 linked with cardiovascular disease and diabetes in humans.
-(Harvard School of 51 52 Public Health) Over 8 billion 53 pounds, (4000000 tons) of BPA are produced yearly.
-(Minnesota Pollution Control 54 Agency) 55 Researchers from Children's Environmental Health at the Columbia University 56 Mailman School of Public Health have reported an association between early 57 childhood exposure to the chemical bisphenol A(BPA) and an elevated risk for asthma in young children.(Columbia University Mailman School of Public Health) 58 59 BPA in thermal receipts can contain 250 to 1000 times greater than canned food.
-(Minnesota Pollution Control Agency) 60 Some thermal papers that claim to be 'BPA Free' contain BPS which is just as 61 62 harmful.
-(Minnesota Pollution Control Agency) 63 BPA has estrogen-like and anti-androgen effects causing damage to different tissues and organs, including the reproductive system, immune system, 64 65 neuroendocrine system, etc. Recently, it has been shown that BPA could induce 66 carcinogenesis and mutagenesis in animal models.
-(Science Direct) Bisphenol 67 A (BPA) is the most used color developer in thermal paper for cashiers' receipts, 68 labels, and tickets.
-(Oxford Academic) 69 has been reported in thermal paper in concentrations up to 42,600 micrograms per 70 sample mineral.
-BPA (a known endocrine disrupter) is used in many recycled 71 products, including toilet paper.
-The culprit seems to be thermal receipt paper, 72 which contributes most of the BPA to our recycled products.
-(Journal of 73 Environmental Science) Bisphenol A (BPA) has traditionally been used for this purpose(thermal paper), 74 although it has increasingly been replaced by bisphenol S (BPS) in recent years.
-75

-Due to concerns regarding their toxicity, the Swiss authorities have banned both

-BPA and BPS from thermal papers since 2020.(ScienceDirect.com)
+- 40 In children, BPA exposure causes impaired brain development, attention deficit - 41 hyperactivity disorder (ADHD), as well as anxiety and metabolic-related disorders. - 42 (ScienceDirect.com) - 43 Pregnant women, infants, and young children face the greatest risk from BPA - 44 exposure.
+(National Library Of Medicine.) - 45 In a new study from Harvard School of Public Health (HSPH), researchers found - 46 that participants who drank for a week from polycarbonate bottles, the popular, - 47 hard-plastic drinking bottles and baby bottles, showed a two-thirds increase in their - 48 urine of the chemical Bisphenol A. (Harvard School of Public Health.) - 49 Exposure to BPA, used in the manufacture of polycarbonate and other plastics, has - 50 been shown to interfere with reproductive development in animals and has been - 51 linked with cardiovascular disease and diabetes in humans.(Harvard School of - 52 Public Health) Over 8 billion - pounds,(4000000 tons) of BPA are produced yearly.
+(Minnesota Pollution ControlAgency) - 55 Researchers from Children's Environmental Health at the Columbia University - 56 Mailman School of Public Health have reported an association between early - 57 childhood exposure to the chemical bisphenol A(BPA) and an elevated risk for - asthma in young children.(Columbia University Mailman School of Public Health) - 59 BPA in thermal receipts can contain 250 to 1000 times greater than canned food. - 60 (Minnesota Pollution Control Agency) - 61 Some thermal papers that claim to be 'BPA Free' contain BPS which is just as - 62 harmful.
+(Minnesota Pollution Control Agency) - 63 BPA has estrogen-like and anti-androgen effects causing damage to different - 64 tissues and organs, including the reproductive system, immune system, - 65 neuroendocrine system, etc. Recently, it has been shown that BPA could induce - 66 carcinogenesis and mutagenesis in animal models.
+(Science Direct) Bisphenol - 67 A (BPA) is the most used color developer in thermal paper for cashiers' receipts, 68 labels, and tickets.
+(Oxford Academic) BPA - 68 labels, and tickets.
+(Oxford Academic) - has been reported in thermal paper in concentrations up to 42,600 micrograms per - sample mineral.
+BPA (a known endocrine disrupter) is used in many recycled - 71 products, including toilet paper.
+The culprit seems to be thermal receipt paper, - 72 which contributes most of the BPA to our recycled products.
+(Journal of - 73 Environmental Science) - 74 Bisphenol A (BPA) has traditionally been used for this purpose(thermal paper), - 75 although it has increasingly been replaced by bisphenol S (BPS) in recent years. - 76 Due to concerns regarding their toxicity, the Swiss authorities have banned both - 77 BPA and BPS from thermal papers since 2020.(ScienceDirect.com)